 Finish - Warm & slightly spicy

-In this issue I look at the Balvenie 17-year-old “Peated Cask.”
-Okay, some of you may be shocked that Balvenie have made a “peated” whisky, however, this is not their first such dram.
+In this issue, I look at the Balvenie 17-year-old “Peated Cask.”
+Okay, some of you may be shocked that Balvenie has made a “peated” whisky, however, this is not their first such dram.
 There was a previous bottling called “The Islay Cask”, which proved very popular.